 Yick Bun Chan

-I am a post-doctoral research fellow at the Kravitz laboratory.
-I completed my doctoral degree with honors from the Graduate School of Biomedical Sciences and New Jersey Medical School at Rutgers University in 2013.
+I completed my doctoral degree with honors from the Graduate School of Biomedical Sciences and New Jersey Medical School at Rutgers University. .
 As a predoctoral student, I developed the novel hypothesis that antipsychotics can induce weight gain by direct action on the intestine rather than through indirect central nervous system mechanisms.
-Via my original thesis proposal, I was awarded the NIH predoctoral award, the Mental Health Dissertation Research Grant (R36) to support this work.
-The project was highly praised for its potential to change the clinical use of antipsychotics in a way that will lead to minimization of weight gain and its associated co-morbidities, thereby improving the lives of those suffering from mental illnesses.
-I am also a recipient of the Alfred P. Sloan Foundation Scholarship for Minorities and Rutgers University Foundation Honor Society Fellowship for Research Scholars.
+It was highly praised by the National Institute of Mental Health for its novelty and potential to alter clinical use of antipsychotics by patients and minimize weight gain and its associated co-morbidities, thereby improving the lives of those suffering from mental illnesses.
+I was awarded the Mental Health Dissertation Research Grant (R36), an NIH predoctoral award, to support this research project.
+In 2010, I was also awarded the Alfred P. Sloan Foundation Fellowship and Rutgers University Foundation Honor Society Fellowship for Research Scholars.